kubakubakuba/webeval/docs/WebEval/dev/tasks.md

 ```

 ::: details
-The surrounding symbols are technically `"{{$` and `$}}"`, this is because non numeric / array like values need to be treated like strings, otherwise it would not be a toml readable file.
+The surrounding symbols are technically <span v-pre>`"{{$` and `$}}"`</span>, this is because non numeric or array like values need to be treated like strings, otherwise they would lead to a not toml-readable file.

+This is why the python code for variable assignment and the variables itself are surrounded by `""` and are effectively treated as strings.
 :::

 The most important field is the `[[testcases]]`, which is an array that can have following fields: